 Complying with legislation is an important requirement of the ISO45001 standard for an Occupational Health and Safety Management System.
 The standard mentions legal requirements several times including in the OH&S Policy, and in clause 6.1.3 – Determination of legal requirements and other requirements.

-To assist UK organizations, we’ve provided an overview of some of the main pieces of legislation.
+To assist UK organisations, we’ve provided an overview of some of the main pieces of legislation.
 This legislation can apply to any business regardless of size or sector, and it’s up to you to assess what applies and how it will impact your business.

 So, let’s look at the current health and safety legislation in the UK.